woltapp/blurhash/Algorithm.md

 4. **AC components, 2 digits each, `nx * ny - 1` components in total.**

-   The AC components of the DCT transform, ordred by increasing X first, then Y. They  are encoded as three values for `R`, `G` and `B`, each between 0 and 18.
+   The AC components of the DCT transform, ordered by increasing X first, then Y. They  are encoded as three values for `R`, `G` and `B`, each between 0 and 18.
 They are combined together as `R * 19^2 + G * 19 + B`, for a total range of 0 to 6859.

    Each value represents a floating-point value between -1 and 1.
 0-8 represent negative values, 9 represents zero, and 10-18